Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Limitations

 \section{Limitations}

-We demonstrated our methods on a single LRPL, though our findings should apply to any low-resource programming domain.
-We also focused on learning just the function library in our example LRPL, a more realistic target for generating textbook-quality data than the infinite space of possible programs, so we cannot compare to the challenges or benefits of generating complex data.
+We demonstrated our methods on a single LRPL, though our findings should apply to any low-resource programming language due to the generality of our method.
+We also focused on generating demonstrations for just the function library in our example LRPL, a more realistic target for generating textbook-quality data than the infinite space of possible programs, especially when limited resources exist in the target domain.
+While we cannot compare to the challenges or benefits of generating complex data, as we noted in error analysis this limitation clearly biases models towards simpler solutions, so this presents a problem which future research may alleviate.
 Further, due to computational costs we only investigated methods for pruning bad synthetic generations, and not any methods for fixing those bad generations.
-This could provide valuable future work.
+Research in this direction could also prove valuable.